divio/no-devops-please/index.rst

 ... and other tools, but it's about **skills**, not **tools** - and *all the skills are transferable*.
-The purpose of the workshop is to help you become familiar woth a mindset and way of working that:
+The purpose of the workshop is to help you become familiar with a mindset and way of working that:

 * **allows you to stop worrying about servers and deployment**
 * ... **by making use of services that take care of that for you**.